-- If the vehicle will not be used for a month or longer, remove the battery and store it in a cool, dry place.
-Completely recharge the battery before reinstallation. - A special battery charger (constant low voltage/ampere) is required for recharging low maintenance batteries.
+- CFMOTO recommends for vehicles not used within 30 days (battery remains in the vehicle) to charge the battery monthly or keep the battery connected to a trickle charger (battery maintainer). - A special battery charger (constant low voltage/ampere) is required for recharging low maintenance batteries.
 Using a conventional battery charger may shorten the battery life. - Always make sure the cable connections are the correct polarity when reinstalling the battery.
 RED ('+' positive) / Black ('-' negative).
-Always disconnect the RED ('+'positive) cable last during removal, and reconnect it first during installation. - Corroded battery connections can be cleaned with a mixture of baking soda and water.
+Always disconnect the RED ('+'positive) cable last during removal, and reconnect it first during installation. - · Corroded battery connections can be cleaned with a mixture of baking soda and water.